artemopolus/genslides/README.md

-# ThoughtTuner
+# GenSlides

-ThoughtTuner is an innovative program designed to offer a user-friendly interface for interacting with language learning models (LLMs) like GPT-4.
-Instead of manually inputting data into the LLM and waiting for results, ThoughtTuner streamlines the process through an intuitive dialog tree structure, where each branch is an independent dialog.
+GenSlides is an innovative program designed to offer a user-friendly interface for interacting with language learning models (LLMs) like GPT-4.
+Instead of manually inputting data into the LLM and waiting for results, GenSlides streamlines the process through an intuitive dialog tree structure, where each branch is an independent dialog.

 ## Quick Start

-To quickly set up ThoughtTuner, follow these steps:
+To quickly set up GenSlides, follow these steps:

 1. Create a virtual environment and activate it: